Art Rokeby Festival

-Art Rokeby Festival is a day-long event celebrating art at Rokeby, featuring a Film Photography Walk-About, Mail Art-making for Kids, Artist Demonstrations, a tour of the “Structures” exhibition, a presentation of the paintings of Rachael Robinson Elmer, who grew up at Rokeby, and an opportunity to view the exhibition, “Amassed and Up-Ended: Decoding the Legacy of Stuff”, in Rokeby’s Gallery.
-At the Art Rokeby Art Market, a collection of vendors will have work available, including cards and prints.
+Art Rokeby Festival is a day-long event celebrating art at Rokeby, featuring a Film Photography Walk-About, Mail Art-making for Kids, Artist Demonstrations, a tour of the “Structures” exhibition, a presentation of the paintings of Rachael Robinson Elmer, who grew up at Rokeby, and an opportunity to view the exhibition, “Amassed and Up-Ended: Decoding the Legacy of Stuff“, in Rokeby’s Gallery.
+At the Art Rokeby Art Market, vendors will have art for sale, including cards and prints.

 Art Rokeby is also the opening day of the “Structures” exhibition, which temporarily repurposes the historic spaces of Rokeby as platforms for contemporary art and asks the viewer to contemplate the role that structures play in shaping our experience of the world and how structures can inform and shape the experience of others.
 The exhibition is curated by Ric Kasini Kadour, Curator of Contemporary Art at Rokeby Museum, and is the second of two exhibitions this year that are introducing contemporary art to the historic site.
 Read more about “Structures”.